jeffreysbrother/angular2-udemy/README.md

 ###angular-cli

 We can type `sudo npm install -g angular-cli` to install this tool.
 Once installed, running `ng new project-name` will create a new project.
 Then, running `ng serve` will start a development server.
+We can preview the app at `http://localhost:4200/`.